Frequently Asked Questions About our Montgomery County Voter Guide

 What if a candidate that is good on Palestinian human rights is bad on other issues I care about?

 That can happen.
+And is why these aren’t endorsements.
 This guide is single-issue, focused on Palestinian human rights.
 For broader candidate information, check campaign websites or organizations like Our Revolution or Metro DC Democratic Socialists of America, which endorse candidates based on wider progressive standards.

 So you have Republicans and Green Party candidates too?